RaviTambade/TFLdotNET/LINQ.md

 - <b>Comprehension Syntax</b>: For those who prefer the comprehension syntax (from…where…select), which is more expressive and closer to natural language.
 - <b>Grouping Operations</b>: When performing grouping operations, Query Syntax often results in more concise and readable code compared to Method Syntax.
 - <b>Joining Operations</b>: Query Syntax can be more straightforward and less verbose for queries involving multiple joins, especially those that resemble relational database queries.
--<b> Readability and Maintainability</b>: When the priority is to have code that is easy to read and maintain.
+- <b> Readability and Maintainability</b>: When the priority is to have code that is easy to read and maintain.
 Query Syntax often leads to cleaner filtering, sorting, and selection logic separation.

 ### Working with Lambda Expressions (Arrow Function)